somiibo/module-package-examples/README.md

 - returns: <`null`>

-The method runs only once and as such it is an easy way to implement any configuration or setup that does not need to be executed multiple times.
+The method runs only once and, as such, it is an easy way to implement any configuration or setup that does not need to be executed multiple times.
 Any subsequent calls to `.configure()` will be ignored.

 Examples:
 ```js